sreejith-nk/Watermark-Removal-From-Images/README.md

 The approach used is as follows,
 - We performed watermark detection and drew contours and deleted these parts of the image.
-- We then used deep-fill v2 pretrained model to fill these deleted images.
+- We then used deep-fill v2 pretrained model to fill the blank part images.

 ## Deepfill v2